manpages/role./fantasy2.md

 #### Fatigue and exhaustion

-Fatigued character suffers -1 *fatigue* pool penalty on physical checks.
+Fatigued character suffers -1 *fatigue* dp penalty on physical checks.

-Exhausted character suffers a -1 *exhaustion* pool penalty on physical and mental checks.
+Exhausted character suffers a -2 *fatigue* dp penalty on physical and mental checks.

 Traveling characters can spend a travel point to ignore effect of fatigue or